stellarpower/xmake-docs/package/local_3rd_source_library.md

 After defining the package, we can integrate it with `add_requires("foo")` and `add_packages("foo")`, just like integrating remote packages.

 In addition, `on_test` is optional.
 If you want to strictly check whether the package is compiled and installed successfully, you can do some tests in it.

-For a complete example, see: [Library with CMakeLists](https://github.com/xmake-io/xmake/tree/master/tests/projects/c/library_with_cmakelists)

 ### Integrate Meson source library